MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### CMD

-The `CMD` instruction sets the default command to be run when starting a new container.
+The `CMD` instruction, sets the default command to be run when deploying an instance of the container image.
 For instance, if the container will be hosting an NGINX web server, the `CMD` might include instructions to start the web server, such as `nginx.exe`.
 If multiple CMD instructions are specified in a Dockerfile, only the last is evaluated.

 **Format**